dxw/playbook/_includes/sections/working-here/supporting-your-development-and-wellbeing.md

 #### Learning and Development

-Everybody at dxw gets a yearly learning and development allowance.
+Everybody at dxw gets a yearly learning and development allowance of £1,000 and up to 4 days.

 Read the [Learning and Development guide](/guides/learning-and-development) to find out more.